kaplanoah/svg_generator/README.md

 ## Style guide

-One pen
+Make your diagram close to how you'd draw it on a piece of paper.

-Tight margines, diagram should be nearly at the edge of the diagram
+Your diagram should fit seamlessly on the page on Interview Cake, as if you used one pen to write the content and draw the diagram.

-Think about how you'd draw it on paper
+The elements in your diagram should be nearly at the edge of the SVG.